 In this guide, we’ll cover everything you need to know leading up to and during your New York road test.

-After obtaining your learner’s permit, you will be required to take the following steps leading up to your NYS road test.
+After obtaining your permit, you will be required to complete the following steps leading up to your road test.

 Many New York State high schools and colleges offer approved driver’s education courses for students looking towards obtaining their driver’s licenses.
 These are great options for students who are still in school, as these programs are usually free, or subsidized by tuition.
 Additionally, they can be easily worked into your daily schedule.

 If you aren’t in school, the New York State DMV provides a list of state approved pre licensing courses.

 Before scheduling your road test, you will be subject to additional requirements based on your age.

 If you’re over 18 years old:

 Scheduling a driving exam in New York is fairly simple and straightforward.
 To do so, you will need to satisfy the following: